Census data collection deadline extended to Oct. 31 - Shelby County Reporter

 In addition, Census Bureau data is considered by business and industry as valuable, unbiased data collected by a neutral third party, meaning an improvement in a community’s Census data could lead to additional retail and restaurant growth and increased economic development.

-Alabamians can fill out the 10-question Census online at my2020Census.gov, by phone at 1-844-330-2020 or by traditional paper form.
 Socially distanced door-to-door census takers are also targeting households statewide that have been identified as current non-participants.
 Any information given in the 2020 Census is protected by strict federal law.

 For more information, visit Alabama2020census.com.